DengPingFan/CSU/cos_eval_toolbox/README.md

 --record-txt output_COS/cos_results.txt
 ```

+Your results will store at `./cos_eval_toolbox/output_COS/cos_results.txt`

 # Custom your evaluation

-1. Put your prediction masks into customed file path like `./benchmark/COS-Benchmarking` and prepare your dataset like `./cos_eval_toolbox/dataset/COD10K/`.
+1. Put your prediction masks into a custom file path like `./benchmark/COS-Benchmarking` and prepare your dataset like `./cos_eval_toolbox/dataset/COD10K/`.
 Then, generate the Python-style configs via

 ```bash
 python tools/generate_cos_config_files.py